 Notably, the subcellular localization analysis of DEPs showed that a large proportion of differentially expressed proteins are located in the nucleus and mitochondria.
 Nuclear proteins are involved in gene transcription and signal regulation, and their abnormal expression may affect the transcription of genes related to ischemia tolerance (e.g., hypoxia-inducible factor HIF-1α).
 Mitochondrial proteins, on the other hand, are closely associated with energy metabolism and oxidative stress; arsenic-induced mitochondrial protein dysregulation could disrupt mitochondrial membrane potential, increase ROS production, and trigger neuronal apoptosis, all of which weaken the brain's ability to resist ischemia.
+The critical role of mitochondrial function and oxidative stress in arsenic-induced toxicity across multiple organs further supports this interpretation [18].

 However, this study has certain limitations.
-First, the mechanism by which arsenic affects the complement and coagulation cascades was not explored at the molecular level (e.g., whether arsenic directly regulates the transcription of CFB, C8, and C9 or affects their expression through intermediate signaling pathways).
+First, the mechanism by which arsenic affects the complement and coagulation cascades was not explored at the molecular level (e.g., whether arsenic directly regulates the transcription of CFB, C8, and C9 or affects their expression through intermediate signaling pathways).Future studies should employ integrated multi-omics approaches, as demonstrated in other toxicological models [23], to unravel these complex regulatory networks.
 Second, the study only observed changes in cerebral ischemia tolerance and protein expression at the endpoint of 90 days of arsenic exposure, lacking dynamic observations at multiple time points, which makes it difficult to clarify the temporal progression of arsenic-induced neurotoxicity.
 Third, the study did not verify the functional role of key DEPs (e.g., whether overexpression of CFB, C8, or C9 can reverse arsenic-induced reduction in cerebral ischemia tolerance), which needs to be addressed in future studies.

 5 Conclusion